Skip to main content

 Our euthanasia policy

-We give homeless and vulnerable pets the chance of a positive future, who would otherwise have nowhere else to go.
-Our non-selective approach means that we deal with a wide range of pets, and as a result we receive some with serious medical conditions or behavioural problems.
+At Woodgreen, we give homeless and vulnerable pets the chance of a positive future, who would otherwise have nowhere else to go.
+We support a wide range of pets, some of whom have complex medical or behavioural needs.

-We do all we can to help pets overcome serious medical conditions, severe behavioural problems, or both, but sometimes a decision has to be made about putting them to sleep.
+We prioritise a good quality of life for every pet in our care.
+We work hard to help pets overcome serious medical conditions, severe behavioural problems, or both, to ensure they are able to be happily and safely rehomed.
+However, sometimes, a decision has to be made about putting them to sleep.
 Such decisions are never taken lightly or in isolation.
-Our team of experts assess each pet’s quality of life and, for those with behavioural problems, the risk to other pets and people.
+Our team of experts continuously assess each pet’s quality of life and, for those with behavioural problems, we assess the risk to other pets and people too.

 How helpful was this?